-- III.
-Refer to the member's subscriber contract to confirm that the member's coverage is subject to the New York State BMD testing mandate. - IV.
-Under the Affordable Care Act, non-grandfathered plans or policies are required to cover, in-network, without costsharing, the preventive services recommended by the United States Preventive Services Task Force (USPSTF), including osteoporosis screening for patients identified in Policy Statements I.A. and I.B. above. - V. Whenever possible, use of central (axial skeleton) DEXA is preferred, as clinical evidence supports that this method has one of the lowest standard error rates in measurement and predictive accuracy.
-However, peripheral DEXA may be used as a substitute when technical problems preclude adequate imaging with a central DEXA machine or when a central DEXA machine is unavailable. - VI.
-A DEXA study is representative of one or more sites; therefore, a study of multiple sites should be reported and will be processed as a single unit of service. - VII.
-This policy addresses coverage for adults only.
-Requests for adolescents and children will be reviewed based on diseases and risk factors that are present.
-Per the National Osteoporosis Foundation, BMD measurement is not recommended in children or adolescents.
+- V. Under the Affordable Care Act, non-grandfathered plans or policies are required to cover, in-network, without costsharing, the preventive services recommended by the United States Preventive Services Task Force (USPSTF), including osteoporosis screening for patients identified in the above Policy Statements - VI.
+Changes in BMD may not be detected in less than two (2) years of treatment because of the measurement technique, but a follow-up scan may be appropriate sooner in selected patients.
+Follow-up scans can help to detect treatment failure and secondary disease. - VII.
+The decision to test for BMD should be based on an individual's risk profile.
+Testing is not indicated unless the results would influence a treatment decision. - VIII.
+Whenever possible, use of central (axial skeleton) DEXA is preferred, as clinical evidence supports that this method has one of the lowest standard error rates in measurement and predictive accuracy.
+However, peripheral DEXA may be used as a substitute when technical problems preclude adequate imaging with a central DEXA machine or when a central DEXA machine is unavailable.